Hurricane Preparedness: Tips for Families

 What is a Hurricane?

 Hurricanes can be dangerous killers.
 Most hurricane-related deaths are caused by floods.
+It is important to learn what to do if a hurrican is coming.
 To learn about the hurricane risk in your community and your community’s preparedness plan, contact your local emergency management office or American Red Cross chapter.

 - Install protection to windows, glass sliding doors and garage doors.